scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 performance gap, either through static compilation or Just In Time(JIT) compilation.

-An approach pioneered by Psyco[ref]_ is to suppress the interpretation overhead by translating Python Programs to C programs calling the Python C API[ref]_.
-More recently, Nuitka[ref]_ has taken the same approach using C++ has a backend.
-Going a step further Cython[ref]_ uses an hybrid C/Python language that can efficiently be translated to C code, relying on the Python C API for some parts and on plain C for others.
-Shedskin[ref]_ translates implicitly strongly typed Python program into C++, without any call to the Python C API.
+An approach used by Cython[cython]_ is to suppress the interpretation overhead by translating Python Programs to C programs calling the Python C API[pythoncapi]_.
+More recently, Nuitka[nuitka]_ has taken the same approach using C++ has a back-end.
+Going a step further Cython also uses an hybrid C/Python language that can efficiently be translated to C code, relying on the Python C API for some parts and on plain C for others.
+Shedskin[shedskin]_ translates implicitly strongly typed Python program into C++, without any call to the Python C API.

 The alternate approach consist in writing a Just In Time(JIT) compiler embeded into the interpreter, to dynamically turn the computation intensive parts into native code.
-The `numexpr` module [ref]_ does so for Numpy expressions by JIT-compiling them from a string representation to native code.
-PyPy[ref]_ applies this approach to the whole language.
+The `numexpr` module [numexpr]_ does so for Numpy expressions by JIT-compiling them from a string representation to native code.
+Numba[numba]_ extends it to Numpy-centric applications and PyPy[pypy]_ applies the approach to the whole language.

 To the notable exception of PyPy, these compilers do not apply any of the static optimizations techniques that have been known for decades and